 But what about the naloxone in Suboxone?
 Many of us know that naloxone competes with opioids for binding to the opioid receptors.
 Once naloxone binds to the receptor, it turns it off.
-These properties, at the right dose, induce a sudden opioid withdrawal in patients which is why it was added to Suboxone to deter people from abusing the buprenorphine in the drug.
-While this may worry people about to be put on pain pills, the amount of naloxone in your normal dose of Suboxone is too small to cause any problems.
+These properties, at the right dose, induce a sudden opioid withdrawal in patients which is why it was added to Suboxone to deter people from misusing the buprenorphine in Subuxone.
+While this may worry people about to be put on pain pills, the naloxone in your normal dose of Suboxone won't affect you if taken as prescribed.

 Finally, in addition to opioid pain pills, your provider may prescribe other medications to alleviate your acute pain such as NSAIDs (e.g. naproxen, celecoxib, ibuprofen) and/or gabapentin.
 Unlike opioids, which change our perception of pain, NSAIDs and gabapentin treat the root-causes of acute pain such as inflammation and over-active nerves.